 - tripping or falling

 - landing on the foot with increased force

-Tendonitis in the ankle or Achilles tendonitis can be caused by:
+Other injuries that can lead to tendonitis in the ankle or Achilles tendonitis can be caused

 - lack of conditioning for the muscles in the leg and foot